 - Consistent: Is the deliverable aligned with project goals, and does it clearly communicate with all of the other deliverables?

 - Correct: Is the deliverable error-free?
 Has it been carefully reviewed?

 - Credible: Has the deliverable gone through sufficient testing if needed?
 Has it been proofed by a credible professional?

-But, most importantly, this checklist is made to be shared – No matter what the project, it’s important that there are clear standards in place that are relevant for any stakeholder.
+But don’t make the mistake of keeping this checklist to yourself; it is made to be shared.
+No matter what the project, it’s important there are clear standards in place that are relevant for any stakeholder.

 Your list of project deliverables

-The good news is that, just like your quality checklist, over time, you will have your own deliverable lists in place for your recurring projects.
+The good news?
+Just like your quality checklist, over time, you will have your own deliverable lists in place for your recurring projects.

-The better news is that there are actually plenty of customizable templates out there to help make that task a whole lot easier.
+The even better news?
+There are actually plenty of customizable monday.com templates to make that task a whole lot easier.

-And there you have it.
-All it takes is a little preparation, strong standards, a good communication and approval system, and you’re well on your way to ensure high-quality deliverables.
-Every time.
+All it takes is a little preparation, strong standards, a good communication and approval system, and you’re well on your way to ensure high-quality deliverables, every single time.